Updated March 31, 2026

 - New Mexico commercial auto minimum liability limits are $25,000/$50,000/$10,000, and ambulance operators should verify how those limits apply to each vehicle in the fleet.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for ambulance stations, dispatch offices, and storage locations.
+- Most commercial leases in New Mexico require proof of general liability coverage, which can matter for ambulance stations, dispatch offices, and storage locations.

 - Ambulance services should confirm whether their policy includes commercial auto coverage for ambulances, hired auto, and non-owned auto exposure before requesting pricing.